mattstratton1/nextjs-no-netlify/workshop-script.md

 ## Make a change to the app

-* `git checkout -b wonderful-branch` to make a new branch (other git commands for creating a new branch and switching to it exist)
+* `git checkout -b wonderful` to make a new branch (other git commands for creating a new branch and switching to it exist)
 * Edit `src/pages/index.tsx` and (for instance) out the word `wonderful` in between `for` and `PostgreSQL` at line 17
 * `git status` (it's always useful to check what's going on with `git status`)
-* git add src/pages/index.tsx
+* `git add src/pages/index.tsx`
-* `git commit -m 'Make the app wonderful'`
+* `git commit -m 'Make everything wonderful'`
-* `git push` -- correct this, it's wrong
+* `git push origin wonderful` to push our changes (and this new branch) to the remote repository.
+* `git push --set-upstream origin main` to say we want our PR to be with respect to (our) `main`, not the repository we forked from

 Follow the link that is printed out to go back to GitHub, and make a PR for that change.

 **In the new PR, remember to change the upstream URL so it doesn’t try to make a PR for the place we forked from**

-* Show how (eventually) the netlify deployment shows in the PR
+* `netlify open` (or go back to the Netlify tab) and show how (eventually) the netlify deployment shows in the PR
 * Go to the Netlify web app and see it building there
 * When it’s done, show it’s also done in the PR
 * And the change is in the newly deployed app - even though we haven’t merged the PR or anything